-I am currently a Senior Application Support Scientist at the Waters Corporation located in the greater Boston area.
+I am currently employed by the Waters Corporation and based in the greater Boston area.

-I have published 24 peer-reviewed articles, (7 featured on cover pages), written 4 book chapters, currently editing 1 book and co-authored more than 50 conference proceedings.
+I have published 26 peer-reviewed articles, (7 featured on cover pages), written 9 book chapters, edited 1 book and co-authored more than 70 conference proceedings.
 See my latest citation information at my Google Scholar profile.

 Single Cell Analysis and Tissue Imaging by Laser Ablation and Mass Spectrometry